-In recent years, architects and designers are increasingly turning to the use of biomaterials when designing buildings and structures.
-The growing popularity of eco-friendly construction stimulates the development of bioarchitecture and the introduction of innovative natural building materials.
-The integration of biomaterials into architecture is becoming a key element in creating sustainable architecture of the future, combining aesthetics, functionality, and care for the environment.
-Consider this — each year traditional construction produces up to 30% of all greenhouse gas emissions into the atmosphere!
-Imagine how our planet will change if we can radically reduce this figure through widespread implementation of eco-friendly construction.
+In the 21st century, architects and designers are increasingly turning to biomaterials when designing buildings and structures.
+The popularity of ecological construction is growing rapidly.
+This stimulates the development of bioarchitecture and the introduction of innovative natural building materials.
+The integration of biomaterials into architecture is becoming a key element of sustainable architecture of the future, combining aesthetics, functionality and care for the environment.
+It's worth considering — every year traditional construction produces up to 30% of all greenhouse gas emissions into the atmosphere!
+Imagine how our planet will change if we can radically reduce this indicator through the widespread introduction of eco-friendly construction.

 "The architecture of the future is a symbiosis of technology and nature.
-Biomaterials allow us to create buildings that not only minimize negative impacts on the ecosystem but also contribute to its restoration.
-We are building not just houses, but living systems," — notes Neri Oxman, architect and materials researcher at MIT Media Lab.
+Biomaterials allow us to create buildings that not only minimize negative impact on the ecosystem, but also contribute to its restoration.
+We are building not just houses, but living systems," notes Neri Oxman, architect and materials researcher at MIT Media Lab.

 Biomaterials are building materials obtained from renewable biological resources or created using living organisms.
-Biodegradable building materials represent an alternative to traditional materials, possessing environmental friendliness and the ability to completely decompose in a natural environment after the end of a building's life cycle.
+Biodegradable building materials represent an alternative to traditional materials, possessing environmental friendliness and the ability to completely decompose in the natural environment after the completion of the building's life cycle.

-Modern bioarchitecture uses a wide range of organic materials in the design of buildings and structures:
+Modern bioarchitecture uses a wide range of organic materials in building and structure design:

 Biomaterial Category | Examples | Application Area | Key Properties |